Emergency Department

 When you arrive in the Emergency Department, you will visit the Triage Nurse who will assess your problem.
 Please be prepared with your health card, a list of medications and allergies, and emergency contact information.

-Notice: Weapons Detection Pilot at Oshawa Hospital
+Notice: Weapons Detection Pilot at the Ajax Pickering Hospital

 About the Demonstration